barebox/barebox/Documentation/user/state.rst

 (much) larger for parallel NOR flashes and 4 kiB or larger for serial NOR flashes.

-From the Linux kernel perspective this type of memory is a *Memory Technologie Device* (aka 'MTD') and handled by barebox in the same manner.
+From the Linux kernel perspective this type of memory is a *Memory Technology Device* (aka 'MTD') and handled by barebox in the same manner.
 It needs a partition configuration.